Colonial Parkway Rehabilitation Project

 When will the Colonial Parkway fully reopen?

-The Colonial Parkway is expected to fully reopen by late fall 2026, once all remaining infrastructure and preservation work is completed.
+The Colonial Parkway is expected to fully reopen by fall 2026, once all remaining infrastructure and preservation work is completed.
 Some segments may reopen earlier if they meet required safety and quality standards.

 Updates will continue to be posted on the project webpage and shared through email notifications as the work progresses.